This page allows you to quickly generate the starting elements of the classic Fibonacci series.

 It is defined as an increasing series of numbers, where each member is equal to the sum of the preceding two numbers.

-The pattern shows up naturally everywhere in nature including flowers, pinecones, hurricanes, and even huge spiral galaxies in space.
+The Fibonacci Series shows up naturally everywhere in nature including flowers, pinecones, hurricanes, and even huge spiral galaxies in space.

 The Fibonacci Series doesn't just stop at nature - it also appears in architecture & graphic design, where it is referred to as 'the Golden Ratio'.